-- Understand the level of housing required in North Warwickshire and the interaction between different areas of the Borough and the relationship with the HMA. - To provide sufficient housing of a type and tenure to meet specific needs. - Changing demographic structure, including an aging population, will impact future household characteristics and will have implications for the provision of housing requirements, employment opportunities and services. - Given that substantial parts of the Borough are in Green Belt, there are issues in balancing the housing needs of specific areas against the impact on the Green Belt and the countryside. - A substantial number of brownfield sites have been developed in North Warwickshire.
+- Understand the level of housing required in North Warwickshire and the interaction between different areas of the Borough-and, the relationship with the HMA and pressures generated by employment growth.- - To provide sufficient housing of a type and tenure to meet specific needs. - Changing demographic structure, including an aging population, will impact future household characteristics and will have implications for the provision of housing requirements, employment opportunities and services. - Given that substantial parts of the Borough are in Green Belt, there are issues in balancing the housing needs of specific areas against the impact on the Green Belt and the countryside. - A substantial number of brownfield sites have been developed in North Warwickshire.
 The consequence is that limited brownfield sites are available necessitating the use of greenfield sites to meet housing needs. - Reduce the potential impacts on the environment and social infrastructure of North Warwickshire whilst allocating land to provide for housing requirements. - Improving the quality of the existing housing stock.

-Building a Stronger Competitive Economy and Supporting HighQuality
+Building a Stronger Competitive Economy and Supporting High Quality